ray-vazquez/JavaScript2019/docs/InstallationGuideWindows.md

 ### Quokka.js

-Quokka is a sandbox that lets you play with JavaScript.
+[Quokka.js](https://quokkajs.com/docs/?editor=vsc) is a sandbox that lets you play with JavaScript inside Visual Studio Code and other popular code editors.
 Search for _Quokka_ in the Extensions tab on the left and install _Quokka.js_.
 Once its installed, click on _Reload_.

 If Quokka prompts you to go Pro, select _'Community' features only_.

 ![](install-screens/vscode-quokka-prompt.png)

-If you get this Windows Security Alert from Windows when running Quokka, click on _Allow access_.
+If you get this Windows Security Alert from Windows when running Quokka, make sure both options are checked and click on _Allow access_.

 ![Windows Security Alert](install-screens/quokka-windows-alert.png)

 ### Prettier Extension (Optional)

 Prettier automatically formats your code and you can configure it to format your code whenever you save a file.
-Installing this is optional.
+Installing this is optional for now but we will require it for the final project.

 If you would like to use prettier, search for _Prettier_ in the Extensions tab on the left and install _Prettier - Code formatter_.
 Once its installed, click on _Reload_.